nadvotsky/archible/README.md

 The installation environment needs to be prepared first:

 1) **(Optional, ArchISO) Increase Root Filesystem Size**:
-    - Needed only if planning to use complete Ansible installation and/or additonal packages.
+    - Needed only if planning to use complete Ansible installation and/or additional packages.
     - At boot, press *E* to edit the boot entry and add `cow_space_size=3G` to the kernel parameters, and boot the system.
     - Alternatively, after booting, run `mount -o remount,size=3G /run/archiso/cowspace`.
     - See the [Arch Wiki](https://wiki.archlinux.org/title/Archiso#Adjusting_the_size_of_the_root_file_system) for more info.